NET WORTH: Unknown

 POLICY: The Sterns have supported organizations like The Washington Institute for Near East Policy, Lawyers for Children, Committee for Accuracy in Middle East Reporting in America (CAMERA), and the Gatestone Institute, a "non-partisan, not-for-profit international policy council and think tank based in New York City"

-JEWISH CAUSES: Thomas Stern is on the board of Birthright Israel.
+JEWISH CAUSES: Thomas Stern chairs the board of Birthright Israel.
 The family has given strong support to Birthright Israel Foundation, as well as UJA Federation of New York, and Hope for Heroism, which helps injured and disabled Israeli soldiers.
 Other grantees have included American Jewish Committee, and Friends of Ir David.

 LOOKING FORWARD: Stern is still very much engaged in business, but should be watched for greater giving down the line.
 The family's personal connection to diabetes, in particular, is something to watch.